peterderivaz/alogic_do_not_use/README.md

 # DEPRECATED

 I found the parser combinator library a bit slow (12 seconds to compile).
+I have rewritten this using the Antlr parser generator where it takes 0.2 seconds to compile.

 The new code is at: https://github.com/peterderivaz/alogic_antlr